renerocksai/renerocksai.github.io/_posts/2021-01-18-obsidian-encrypted-github-android.md

 $ git init --bare
 ```

-We'll temporary add it as remote repo and push our zettelkasten there:
+We'll temporarily add it as remote repo and push our zettelkasten there:
 ```bash
 $ cd
 $ cd zettelkasten